Chapter 2 : Reflections

 I could hear Sev’s laughter in my head…

-It was third year again, we were best friends.
+It was third year, we were best friends.
+There had been no problems, no evil Slytherins poisoning Sev’s mind.
 The scene was watery but I remembered it well.
-Sitting in the Great Hall.
+Sitting in the Great Hall at breakfast one day just before Transfiguration.
 Potter had tried to catapult grapes into a girl’s partially open blouse with a large silver spoon.
-The first three admirably went straight into her cleavage as she talked animatedly with her friend blissfully unaware, but the fourth by a miscalculated degree released with excessive force and shot straight up his own nose.
+The first two admirably went straight into her cleavage as she talked animatedly with her friend blissfully unaware but the third, by a miscalculated degree, released with excessive force and shot straight up his own nose.
 Severus and I both doubled up with laughter sitting over at the Slytherin table that day.